Ib0-shayeb/alpha-pump/README.md

 - Track workout duration and performance
 - Add notes and observations for each session

-**📊 Progress Tracking**
+**📚 Exercise Library**
+- Browse a comprehensive database of exercises
+- Filter by muscle groups, equipment, and exercise type
-- View workout history and statistics
+- View detailed instructions and form tips
-- Track your training consistency
+- Track which exercises you've used in your routines
-- Monitor performance improvements over time

 ### AI Trainer Features